appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### 3.2 Add provider doc

-Make sure you update the documentation url for the implemented provider in `oauth-providers.ts` located in `src/lib/stores/oauth-providers.ts`
+Make sure you update the documentation url for the implemented provider in `oauth-providers.ts` located in the [`src/lib/stores/oauth-providers.ts`](https://github.com/appwrite/console/blob/main/src/lib/stores/oauth-providers.ts) in the [`appwrite/console`](https://github.com/appwrite/console) repository.

 ## 4. Test your provider

-To test your provider within appwrite make sure you make the changes required in the console in `console` module present here at /app/console.
-Navigate to Auth > Setting > OAuth2 Providers to find the newly added provider.
+To test your provider within appwrite make sure you make the changes required for the console in the `console` git submodule present at [`/app/console`](https://github.com/appwrite/appwrite/tree/master/app) for testing purposes.
+Navigate to **Auth > Setting > OAuth2 Providers** in your appwrite instance to find the newly added provider and test it out.

 > To start Appwrite console from the source code, you can simply run `docker compose up -d'.